Credit Card Debt: The Definitive Guide

 However, if you set up autopay, you have to be wary of overdraft fees and overpaying on your bills.
 When you pay your bills automatically, you are not forced to review your bills, which can help you identify when there are issues with your services.

-Debt consolidation is a personal finance strategy that allows you to combine multiple bills, loans, or credit card balances into a single monthly payment.
+Debt consolidation is a personal finance strategy that allows you to combine multiple loans into a single monthly payment.
 You can consolidate debt using a balance transfer credit card or a debt consolidation loan.

 You can make a debt management plan with the help of a credit counselor or credit counseling agency.
 With a debt management plan, you follow a structured monthly payment program based on your financial situation.